 If you can’t order this popular Italian drink in Italy, don’t fret.
 A Bellini is a simple and popular Italian drink to recreate for yourself.

-Just put a tablespoon of white peach puree into the bottom of a flute glass and then slowly fill the glass with Prosecco.
+Put a tablespoon of white peach puree into the bottom of a flute glass and then slowly fill the glass with Prosecco.

 Hugo

-Invented in Trentino-Alto Adige in 2005, the Hugo is a relative newcomer to the scene.
 The combination of Prosecco, elderflower syrup, soda, mint leaves, and lime slices is a fabulous way to cool off from the hot Italian sun.

 Make a Hugo

-For the popular Italian drink the Hugo, you will need 1 sprig of fresh mint, 1/2 of a lime (sliced), 1 T. elderflower syrup (more if you like it sweeter), 1 cup Prosecco, and 1-2 T sparkling/seltzer water, and ice.
+For the popular Italian drink, the Hugo, you will need 1 sprig of fresh mint, 1/2 of a lime (sliced), 1 T. elderflower syrup (more if you like it sweeter), 1 cup Prosecco, and 1-2 T sparkling/seltzer water, and ice.

-Start by muddling the mint a little in your serving glass or rub the leaves between the palms of your hand before placing them in the serving glass.
+Start by muddling the mint a little in your serving glass, or rub the leaves between the palms of your hand before placing them in the serving glass.

 Add the lime slices to the glass, pour in the elderflower syrup, Prosecco, and a splash of sparkling water.
 Stir to combine and serve over ice immediately.

-Enjoy this these traditional Italian drinks after dinner!!
+Enjoy these traditional Italian drinks after dinner!!

 Limoncello Spritz

-This crisp and refreshing drink combines just three ingredients- limoncello, Prosecco, and soda.
+This crisp and refreshing drink combines three ingredients- limoncello, Prosecco, and soda.

 Make a Limoncello Spritz